spacetelescope/jdaviz/docs/imviz/plugins.rst

     This plugin was previous called "Links Control".

-This plugin is used to align image layers by pixels or sky (WCS) using :func:`~jdaviz.configs.imviz.helper.link_image_data`.
+This plugin is used to align image layers by pixels or sky (WCS).
 All images are automatically linked by pixels on load but you can use it to re-link by pixels or WCS as needed.